 If planned fertilizer applications can be made without a delay in planting, then go ahead and make the applications.
-For materials such as urea or UAN solution (urea-ammonium nitrate 28% or 32% solution), those can be broadcast and incorporated with normal tillage before planting.
-This will work if applicators can stay ahead of tillage operations.
-Incorporate both of these fertilizers rather than leave them on the soil surface to avoid volatile N loss from the urea.
-If time is critical and application is to be made with preemerge herbicides, then surface application is an option, although more risky due to potential volatile loss and the applied N remaining on the soil surface (especially in no-till) if there is not sufficient rain to move it into the root zone.
-A rain (at least 0.25 to 0.50 inch within approximately two days after application) will eliminate volatile loss concern.
+For materials such as urea or UAN solution (urea-ammonium nitrate 28% or 32% solution), or polymer coated urea, those can be broadcast and incorporated with normal tillage before planting.
+Incorporate rather than leaving the fertilizer on the soil surface to avoid volatile N loss from dry urea or urea in UAN.
+If time is critical and UAN application is to be made with preemerge herbicides, then surface application is an option, although more risky due to potential volatile loss and the applied N remaining on the soil surface (especially in no-till) if there is not sufficient rain to move it into the root zone.
+A rainfall of at least 0.25 to 0.50 inch within approximately two days after application will eliminate volatile loss concern.
 Or, use a urease inhibitor to slow urea conversion, which provides more time for rainfall to move urea into the soil.
+Preplant or preemerge applications can be part of a split-N or weed-and-feed system, with a rate to supply part of the total N application need and the remainder applied sidedress.